 All students are expected to maintain good academic standing.
 A GPA of 3.0 or higher is required.
 Students who fail to maintain a 3.0 may be dismissed from the program.
+A grade of B or higher is considered passing.
+A grade below B is considered failing.
 Students are required to attain a grade of B or above in all courses in order to remain in good academic standing.